burkenyo/website/web/src/main/pages/ResumePage.md

 <a href="__ASSETS_BASE_URL/SGabay_Resume.pdf">Download a copy</a>
 </HeaderWithContent>

-Years of integration experience and back-end programming in multiple languages have honed my ability to create scalable and flexible systems.
-I have recently undertaken to massively scale my front-end knowledge as well.
+Twelve years of integration experience and full-stack programming in multiple languages have honed my ability to create scalable and flexible cloud-native systems.
 I seek opportunities to apply my aptitude and insatiable appetite for learning new technologies to the world where code meets art.

 <section>